Dose-response and relative-potency assay software

 • Plate-reader, LIMS, ELN, and other system integrations

-• Customer-specific data migration, implementation, and validation support
+• Customer-specific data migration, implementation, and support for customer validation

 Discuss custom development